Nirali4/Networking_Projects/IPSec-VPN/About-VPN-Project.md

 1) IPsec VPN and ISAKMP policies were created between two routers with Pre-shared Key authentication and encryption (AES 256).<br>
 2) Access-list created to filter the traffic, so only System-A and System-C can connect between these two networks.<br>
-3) EtherChannel had been between Router-to-Switch. for high-speed and redundancy.<br>
+3) Port-Channel had been between Router-to-Switch. for high-speed and redundancy.<br>
 4) Two Serial links have been used to connect with ISP.
 This will allow high-availability and if one goes down them the other link will be up.
 To enable this feature, the Administrative Distance of the route of the back-up link was increased.<br>